 When "It's Alive" flopped at record stores, Martin immediately decided that he really belonged on the other side of the glass in a recording studio.
 He began assisting Denniz Pop as a sound engineer and song writer for all the incoming talent.
 One of the first projects that Martin collaborated on was fellow Swedish band Ace of Base and their 1995 album "The Bridge".
 This album eventually sold six million copies worldwide.
 As big of a success as that was, it was his next project that catapulted Martin to astronomical success.
 Impressed by his songwriting and producing work, an A&R executive from the record company Jive decided Max was the perfect person to work on the debut album of a fresh young boy band called The Backstreet Boys.
 Martin co-wrote the singles "Quit Playing Games (With My Heart)," "As Long as You Love Me," and "Everybody (Backstreet's Back)", arguably the three most popular songs on the band's self-titled debut album.
 The album went on to sell more than 10 million copies worldwide.

 What is perhaps most remarkable about Martin's career is the consistency with which he churns out songs that find their way into the ears of millions of people around the globe.
 Britney Spears, Celine Dion, Christina Aguilera, Kelly Clarkson, Pink, Avril Lavigne.
-More than half of the Backstreet Boys' 1999 album Millennium.
-The list goes on and on and on and on.
-Since 1999, Max has written or co-written over 50 top ten hits and 16 songs that hit #1 on Billboard.
+More than half of the Backstreet Boys' 1999 album Millennium and the list goes on and on and on and on.
+Since 1999, Max has written or co-written over 50 top ten hits and 22 songs that hit #1 on Billboard.
 There aren't enough metaphors to properly describe his success.
 He's like the Michael Jordan, Wayne Gretzky, Roger Federer, Muhammad Ali, Michael Phelps, Usain Bolt of music.
 His work has sold a collective 135 million singles worldwide.
 Here is a list of some of the biggest pop songs that Max Martin has written and produced:

 Katy Perry: "I Kissed a Girl", "Teenage Dream", "California Gurls", "Roar", "Dark Horse"